starryknight/GA-SEI-curriculum/sequences/project-3/rubric.md

 - [ ] User can read   an entity for all models
 - [ ] User can update an entity
 - [ ] User can delete an entity for all models
+- [ ] Application uses AJAX request to Get entities from server
+- [ ] Application uses AJAX request to Update entities from server
+- [ ] Application uses AJAX request to Create entities from server
+- [ ] Application uses AJAX request to Delete entities from server
 - [ ] Has readme.md file at the root of repository
 - [ ] readme.md file has link to publicly deployed app
 - [ ] readme.md file has link to public project board